AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/06-Data/06-Data.markdown

 n train: data nbEpoch: 10000
 ```

-Since there are two different values of the datasets, 0 and 1, we have two output neuron in out neural networks: the value 0 is encoded [1, 0], and 1 is encoded [0, 1].
+Since there are two different values of the datasets, 0 and 1, we have two output neurons: the value 0 is encoded [1, 0], and 1 is encoded [0, 1].

-Now we explain the one-hot encoding, we can go into larger a dataset.
+Now that we explained the one-hot encoding, we can proceed with a larger dataset.

 ## Iris Dataset